paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_4)=
 ## Statistical approach and classical reliability methods

-Statistical methods, sometimes also called “classical reliability methods”, focus on the statistical distribution of the time to failure or other relevant characteristics related to the reliability of technical system and components, and on the estimation of the related reliability metrics from statistical data.
+{term}`Statistical methods <Statistical method>`, sometimes also called “classical reliability methods”, focus on the statistical distribution of the time to failure or other relevant characteristics related to the reliability of technical system and components, and on the estimation of the related reliability metrics from statistical data.
 Different data sources that are relevant for reliability prediction in space applications have been discussed in {numref}`method_6_2` above.
 A correct implementation of the statistical approach requires the following three steps:

 -   Sampling characterisation